Marjorie Taylor Greene: Early life and education

-Early career and activism
+Early career

-In 2002, Greene's father sold Taylor Commercial, an Alpharetta, Georgia-based general-contracting company that he had founded, to Greene and her husband, Perry.
-The couple are its vice president and president, respectively.
+In 2002, Greene's father sold Taylor Commercial, an Alpharetta, Georgia-based general-contracting company that he had founded, to Greene and her then-husband, Perry.
+As of 2019, Greene and Perry were the company's vice president and president, respectively.
 Greene was listed as the chief financial officer of Taylor Commercial from 2007 to 2011, but a 2021 Atlanta Journal-Constitution investigation determined that she had no significant presence at the company.
 In 2011, Greene stepped down as the company's CFO and began CrossFit training.

-By 2012, Greene was working as a part-time coach at an Alpharetta CrossFit gym.
-In August 2013, she co-founded a CrossFit gym, CrossFit Passion, in Alpharetta, along with Travis Mayer, a CrossFit athlete, before leaving the business in early 2017.
-In a 2015 interview, Greene said that when she and Mayer founded the gym, they knew little about how to run a business.
+By 2012, Greene worked as a part-time coach at an Alpharetta CrossFit gym.
+In August 2013, she opened CrossFit Passion in Alpharetta with Travis Mayer, a CrossFit athlete.
+Greene left the business in early 2017.
+In a 2015 interview, Greene said she and Mayer knew little about how to run a business when they started.

-In 2021, Greene said that she became politically engaged during the 2016 Republican Party presidential primaries.
-Beginning in 2017, she wrote 59 articles as a correspondent for the now defunct American Truth Seekers, a conspiracy news website, and beginning in January 2018, 27 articles for Law Enforcement Today, a pro-police fake news website.
+Greene has said that she became politically engaged during the 2016 Republican Party presidential primaries.
+In 2017, she began writing for the now defunct American Truth Seekers, a conspiracy news website, which published 59 articles by Greene.
+In January 2018, she started writing for Law Enforcement Today, a pro-police fake news website, which featured 27 articles Greene authored.
 In 2017, Greene visited Washington, D.C. to protest against a Republican gun control compromise.

 Greene was a top official of the Family America Project, a conservative group founded in January 2018.
-She was a moderator of the organization's Facebook group, in which members posted death threats against Democrats, bigotry directed at the Obamas, and support for multiple conspiracy theories, including claims associated with the John Birch Society about the U.S. government being infiltrated by communists.
+She was a moderator of the organization's Facebook group.
+In that group, members posted death threats against Democrats; bigotry directed at the Obamas; and support for multiple conspiracy theories, including claims associated with the John Birch Society about the U.S. government being infiltrated by communists.

 In February 2019, Greene visited the U.S. Capitol and congressional offices.
-In a livestream video Greene posted on Facebook, she is seen outside Representative Alexandria Ocasio-Cortez's office, calling through the mail slot for Ocasio-Cortez to unlock the door and "face the American citizens that you serve", as well as telling her to "get rid of your diaper".
-She also called Ocasio-Cortez's office a day care.
-When visiting the offices of Representatives Ilhan Omar and Rashida Tlaib, Greene falsely claimed that they were not "official" representatives because they were sworn in to Congress on the Quran.
-In the videos, Greene said that she wanted Omar and Tlaib to instead be sworn in on the Bible and accused them of supporting Islamic law.
+In a livestream video Greene posted on Facebook, she is seen outside Representative Alexandria Ocasio-Cortez's office, calling through the mail slot for Ocasio-Cortez to unlock the door and "face the American citizens that you serve".
+She also asserted that Ocasio-Cortez should "get rid of [her] diaper".
+Greene also referred to Ocasio-Cortez's office as a day care center.
+When visiting the offices of representatives Ilhan Omar and Rashida Tlaib, Greene falsely claimed that they were not "official" representatives because they were sworn in to Congress on the Quran.
+In the videos, Greene said that she wanted Omar and Tlaib to instead be sworn in on the Bible and accused the two representatives of supporting Islamic law.